-Once any CC trigger was diagnosed, patient received specific treatment.
-Asthma was treated in accordance to Global Initiative for Asthma (GINA), including the three-step therapy, starting with moderate doses of inhaled corticosteroids (ICS, daily 400 μg of beclometasone dipropionate pMDI, HFA, extrafine particle or 800 μg of budesonide pMDI) with long-acting β2-agonist (LABA, 12-24 μg of formoterol daily) and, if not effective, an add-on therapy with leukotriene receptor antagonist (LTRA, montelukast 10 mg daily) and then short-term add-on oral corticosteroids (OCS prednisone 0.5 mg/kg for 10 days).
-NAEB was treated with moderate doses of ICS (320 μg of ciclesonide or 800 μg of budesonide daily).
-UACS therapy consisted of intranasal corticosteroids (INCS) and add-on oral or intranasal antihistamines (in case of allergic rhinitis).
-GER therapy included lifestyle and diet modification and PPI, if not effective - an add-on therapy with prokinetic drugs.
-RCC was treated with speech therapy or neuromodulators and continuation of treatment of diagnosed cough associated conditions.
-UCC was treated with speech therapy or neuromodulators.

-identified cough reasons.8 Decisions on the initiation of the treatment were not dependent on BEC.
+Once any chronic cough trigger was diagnosed, patients received specific treatment.
+Asthma was treated in accordance with Global Initiative for Asthma (GINA), including the three-step therapy, starting with moderate doses of inhaled corticosteroids (ICS, daily 400 μg of beclometasone dipropionate pMDI, hydrofluoroalkane (HFA), extrafine particle or 800 μg of budesonide pMDI) with long-acting β_2 -agonist (LABA, 12-24 μg of formoterol daily) and, if not effective, an add-on therapy with leukotriene receptor antagonist (LTRA, montelukast 10 mg daily) and then short-term add-on oral corticosteroids (prednisone 0.5 mg·kg $^{-1}$ for 10 days) [23, 26, 33].
+NAEB was treated with moderate doses of ICS (320 μg of ciclesonide or 800 μg of budesonide daily) [34].
+UACS therapy consisted of intranasal corticosteroids (INCS) and add-on oral or intranasal antihistamines (in case of allergic rhinitis) [35, 36].
+GER therapy included lifestyle and diet modification and PPI, if not effective - an add-on therapy with prokinetic drugs [30].
+RCC was treated with speech therapy or neuromodulators and continuation of treatment of diagnosed cough-associated conditions [8].
+UCC was treated with speech therapy or neuromodulators [9].
+Patients with more than one cause of chronic cough were treated with therapies for all identified cough reasons [8].
+Decisions on the initiation of the treatment were not dependent on BEC.

-Cough severity was measured with the use of the visual analogue scale (VAS), with a score range from 0-no cough to 100 mm - the worst possible cough.
-Tough-related QoL was measured with Leicester Cough Questionnaire (LCQ) which is a 19-item questionnaire, assessing cough-related QoL with a total score ranging from 3 to 21 points, with the lower total LCQ score indicating higher impairment in QoL.
-Reassessment of cough severity and cough-related QoL was performed between 12-16 weeks after the onset of the treatment.
-A treatment response was defined as a decrease in cough severity by ≥ 30 mm on VAS and improvement ≥ 1.3 points in LCQ.
-The major steps of the study protocol are presented in Figure 1.
+Cough severity was measured with the use of the visual analogue scale (VAS), with a score range from 0- no cough to 100 mm - the worst possible cough [37].
+Cough-related QoL was measured with Leicester Cough Questionnaire (LCQ), which is a 19-item questionnaire, assessing cough-related QoL with a total score ranging from 3 to 21 points, with the lower total LCQ score indicating higher impairment in QoL [23, 38].
+Reassessment of cough severity and cough-related QoL was performed between 12 and 16 weeks after the onset of the treatment.
+A treatment response was defined as a decrease in cough severity by $\geqslant 30 \text{ mm}$ on VAS and improvement $\geqslant 1.3$ points in LCQ [39].
+The major steps of the study protocol are presented in figure 1.